 Because our foster parents invest a lot of time, energy, personal funds, and love in preparing an animal for adoption, we rely on the foster parent to advise potential adopters about the cat’s temperament, eating/sleeping/play habits, and likes/dislikes.
-Accordingly, the final decision regarding the adoption rests with the foster parent.
+The final decision regarding the adoption rests with the foster coodinator, in cooperation with the foster parent.

 Working cats – Keep your warehouse, factory, barn or other enclosed area rodent free naturally by adopting a healthy, unbonded cat (or two).
 Consultation is required.
 Contact us at firstname.lastname@example.org

 - Check out our cats for adoption via Petfinder, on facebook or by visiting our adoption center.
 Return completed application form to the foster parent.

 - Plan to spend a few hours getting to know the cat and bring the entire family who will be living with the cat.
 We do not do same day adoptions.

 - We require vet references and in some cases a home visit – either in person or virtual.

 - During the adoption we spend time talking with adopters to educate them on important information about nutrition, scratching, litter box behaviors, etc. Even experienced cat owners can learn new information.

 - Our adoption fee is $150.
 This fee includes: spay or neuter of the cat, all core vaccines (FVRCP and rabies), deworming, feline leukemia/FIV testing, and microchipping.

 - Last, but by no means least important, we have three non-negotiables when it comes to adopting our cats: